-The Group and the Company intend to adopt the abovementioned accounting standards, interpretations and amendments when they become effective except for MFRS 17 Insurance Contracts as it is not applicable to the Group and the Company.
+The Group and the Company intend to adopt the abovementioned accounting standards and amendments, if applicable, when they become effective.

-The initial application of the abovementioned accounting standards, interpretations and amendments are not expected to have any material financial impacts to the current period and prior period financial statements of the Group and the Company except for Covid-19-Related Rent Concessions (Amendment to MFRS 16 Leases) where the Group is currently assessing the financial impact that may arise from initial application of the amendment.
+The initial application of the abovementioned accounting standards and amendments are not expected to have any material financial impacts to the current period and prior period financial statements of the Group and the Company.